 Enter your email and I’ll send you the best travel food content.

-Arriving at around 9AM, preparations were well under way for what was quite obviously going to be a feast of home-cooking.
+Buying drinks for lunch actually, the preparations are well under-way for what is quite obviously going to be a Punjabi food feast of home-cooking.

-The smells were deliciously hot and smoky, and I couldn’t wait to see what they would do with some of the ingredients they were using.
+The smells are deliciously hot and smoky, and I can’t wait to show you some the fresh ingredients they are using with us today.

-When making food truly from scratch, there is a lot of work that needs doing, most of which we might not even think about while just cooking in a kitchen.
+Note: When making food truly from scratch, a lot of work needs doing, most of which many of us might not even think about (even know about at all!), while just cooking in a kitchen at home.

 Traditional Punjabi Food